 Suitable candidates for breast augmentation surgery with Dr. Gupta include women who do not smoke and are in good overall physical and mental health.
-While many women can still breastfeed after breast augmentation, a small amount of women find that they cannot.
+While many women can still breastfeed after breast augmentation, a small number of women find that they cannot.
 Suitable breast augmentation candidates understand this risk, as well as the other surgical risks involved.
 In addition to these criteria, suitable breast augmentation candidates would like to enhance their breasts due to one (or more) of the following reasons:

 Breast augmentation surgery is an outpatient procedure that typically takes one to two hours.
 Dr. Gupta performs the surgery at a hospital or accredited surgical center.
 Patients will need someone to drive them to and from the surgical center.

 A Board Certified Anesthesiologist administers general anesthesia prior to the procedure to maximize patient comfort.
 The patient does not feel a thing during surgery.